Kaggle-Competitions-Code/nfl-player-contact-detection/README.md

     >
     > p2p score: 0.67806; p2p threshold: 0.31533
 2. Bad performance training seperate models (might be because of the evaluating metrics + the bad performance of the p2g model)
-   > 0.505 -> 0.583 after change p2g thresh from 0.06826 -> 0.31533
+   > 0.505 -> 0.583 (with Group k fold) after change p2g thresh from 0.06826 -> 0.31533
 3. How to handle the image so that the NN is aware of the task?
    1. Draw bbox of the two player helmets (1 player) in the image?
    2. Crop the image by helmets bbox?
-4. Use a threshold for distance will not improve the performance of a GBDT model, using 2.5 as the threshold will have slight decrease in the score (0.001) but faster training time (10x).
+4. Use a threshold for distance will not improve the performance of a GBDT model, using 2.5 as the threshold will have slight decrease in the score (0.004) but faster training time (10x).